CQC inspected and rated outstanding RGB

 What is dementia?

 Dementia is an incurable condition caused by diseases of the brain which over time seriously impacts upon the ability of someone to live independently.
-There are over 750,000 people living with dementia in the UK today and by 2025 there are expected to be over 1 million.
+There are almost 1 million people living with dementia in the UK today.
 The condition primarily affects people over the age of 65 and risk increases with age, however it can affect younger people and there are over 16,000 people under the age of 65 who have dementia.
 Although public awareness of dementia is now high, understanding of it remains very poor and few people appreciate what help is available to live well with dementia.

 What are the symptoms of dementia?